 For Espresso Roast, the aim is to pair well and punch through milk.

 Almost every cafe around the world owns an espresso machine.
-It is used to produce a beverage that's generally acceptable to public, such as latte and cappuccino.
-It is a product that ensures the sustainability of cafe business in many countries.
+It is used to produce a beverage that's generally acceptable to the public, such as latte and cappuccino.
+It is a product that ensures the sustainability of the cafe business in many countries.
 In Malaysia, 80% of people go for milk coffee.

-Hence, there is higher demand for and consumption of Espresso Roast coffees.
-Many coffee roasters would source coffees that have medium to bold body that are able to punch through milk, rather than sourcing for flavourful ones.
+Hence, there is a higher demand for and consumption of Espresso Roast coffees.
+Many coffee roasters would source coffees that have medium to bold body that is able to punch through milk, rather than sourcing for flavourful ones.
 These coffees are typically from South America and Asia (Brazil, Colombia and Indonesia single origins etc).

 Yummy Filter Coffee.